Teriyaki Sirloin Steak Recipe

 - 1 teaspoon garlic powder

 - 1 to 1-1/2 pounds beef top sirloin steak (3/4 inch thick)

 - 1. In a large resealable plastic bag, combine the first six ingredients; add the steak.
 Seal bag and turn to coat; refrigerate for 8 hours or overnight.

 - 2. Drain and discard marinade.
-Grill steak, covered, over medium heat for 5-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+Grill steak, covered, over medium heat for 5-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
 Yield: 4-6 servings.

 Reviews for Teriyaki Sirloin Steak

 "I used tenderloin instead of sirloin steak, and it was incredible.
 Marinade wasn't overpowering, just enough to enhance the flavor of the meat."